francesco-plc/WA2-Lab2-Group09/README.md

 As we can see in the graph above the curve has both a slightly lower peak than the graph of point 5 and tends to reach zero faster, this is because adding a constraints (tickets with the same subfield cannot be used more times) and introducing a concurrent data structure
-(ConcurrentHashMap) the alpha and beta parameters, therefore, increase so that the absolute maximum capacity gain is obtained 𝑁 = √ ((1 − 𝛼) / 𝛽) decreases.
+(ConcurrentHashMap) the alpha and beta parameters, therefore, increase so that the absolute maximum capacity gain obtained 𝑁 = √ ((1 − 𝛼) / 𝛽) decreases.